-- Term Conversion Rider: It allows you to convert your term policy to a permanent life insurance plan without proving insurability.
-Some carriers let you choose between permanent life and universal life insurance, while others may give only one option.
+- Term Conversion Rider: It allows you to convert your term policy to a permanent insurance plan without proving insurability.
+Some carriers let you choose between permanent and universal life insurance, while others may give only one option.

-All the same, the size of your insurance company is not the most important factor or the only one you should consider.
+All the same, the size of your company is not the most important factor or the only one you should consider.